ambiorix-web/belgic/README.md

 whatever backend is next on the queue.
 This means you should not store any session-related data in the environment, use databases, cookies, parameters, etc. (as one should anyway).
-This should not affect shiny applications.
+This only applies to ambiorx (multi-page) and should not affect shiny applications (single-page).

 ## Install